Authentic Mie Goreng (Indonesian Fried Noodles) Recipe

 Each time I come home from Bali, I find myself craving one dish: mie goreng.
 And sure enough, within two weeks of my last return from my favorite island, I just had to have it.
 And that’s where this mie goreng recipe came into the picture.

-If you’ve been to Bali – or anywhere in Indonesia – then I’m sure you’re very familiar with mie goreng, since you can find it on the menu at most traditional warungs!
+If you’ve been to Bali – or anywhere in Indonesia – then I’m sure you’re familiar with mie goreng, since you can find it on the menu at most traditional warungs!

 However, if you haven’t met mie goreng yet, then let’s get you two acquainted.